developers

 }

 If your Electron application is running, click the log out button.
-If not, run it and, if you are not asked to log in, click the log out button.
-You need to log in again for the authentication server to send back to your Electron app an access token that accounts for the audience parameter.
-If you were to use the existing access token, the API would deem it invalid as it will lack an aud claim.
+If not, run it, and, if you are not asked to log in, click the log out button.
+You need to log in again for the authentication server to send back to your Electron app an access token that accounts for the

 Running an Electron application secured with OpenID Connect and OAuth 2.0.